thisissophiawang/Computer-Vision-Waste-Sorting-Assistant/README.md

 }
 ```

-This project is a comprehensive explanation and implementation of the Swin Transformer architecture, created by Team Optical Flow:
-- Jinghan Gao
-- Calvin Lo
-- Xinyi Wang

 For academic use, please ensure to cite both the original work and our educational materials appropriately.
 }
 ```